 For a bit more adrenaline, slides like the Corkscrew are the perfect bet.
 As for visitors who are looking for more challenging rides, the Sky Screamer is a must.
-This slide stands above the park at t 26 meters (85 feet), and are built for maximum speed: 60 km/h (37 mph).
+This slide stands above the park at t 26 meters (85 feet), and are built for a maximum speed of 60 km/h (37 mph).
 With an average temperature of 31 º, this water park will make you feel like swimming nonstop!

 WetSide Water Park, Queensland, Australia

 In case you’re planning to explore some of Australia’s most beautiful small towns, make sure to take a day trip to the WetSide Water Park.
-Placed on Harvey Bay, a coastal city in southern Queensland, the WetSide Water Park is a family-friendly spot, filled with waterslides, a water play area, and even a special area for kids under 5 years old to play.
+Placed on Harvey Bay, a coastal city in southern Queensland, the WetSide Water Park is a family-friendly spot, filled with the best waterslides, a water play area, and even a special area for kids under 5 years old to play.
 The water park also has a wave machine, the Flipside Boardrider, and two large Waterslides.
 Every Saturday night, the park hosts a Light Show with music, colored lights, and spectacular water fountains.
 Plus, the entrance to the water park is free.